 - Strict liability.
 This makes the manufacturer liable for any injuries caused by the defective product, regardless of fault, because the manufacturer is responsible for the products it creates.

-An attorney in Des Moines can help determine what types of liability apply in a particular motorcycle accident case.
+An attorney can help determine what types of liability apply in a particular motorcycle accident case.

 Elements of a Product Liability Claim Involving a Defective Product